-ProviderProvider-specific VM image endorsement policies – Not all federated Cloud resource providers will be able to enforce strict perimeter protection in their Cloud infrastructure as risk management to contain potential security incidents related to VM images and instances. will subscribe to Sites may implement a specific VM Imageinspection and assessment policy prior to pooling the image for immediate instantiation.
+Virtual Organization-specific VM image endorsement policies – Not all federated Cloud resource providers will be able to enforce strict perimeter protection in their Cloud infrastructure as risk management to contain potential security incidents related to VM images and instances.
+Hence, each VO will be responsible to inspect and endorse a group of VM Images and make them available for being pooled by the sites.
+On the other hand, its up to the sites to implement an additional VM Image specific inspection and assessment policy prior to pooling the image for immediate instantiation.

-TwoT command-line toolsprovide the principal functionality of this subsystem; ;“vmcaster” to publish VM image lists and “vmcatcher” to subscribe to changes to these lists, respectively.
+One service, the EGI Applications Database and two command-line tools, the “vmcaster” and the “vmcatcher” provide the principal functionality of this subsystem.

+The EGI Applications Database is the VM Image marketplace, with main role to hold and populate Images related metadata as provided by the user communities, and to provide the necessary mechanism for automatic distribution of the Images (endorsed or not) to the sites.

+"Vmcatcher" is the command line tool responsible for subscribe to the lists produced by the EGI Applications Database, and finally, "vmcaster" is capable of publishing, ready to be used image lists, either directly to the EGI Applications Database or to any other 3rd-party web server.

 Figure 6: Main components and actors of the VM Image management subsystem